morremeyer/argo-cd/docs/user-guide/helm.md

         value: path/to/file.ext
 ```

-!!! warning "Reference in multiple sources not supported"
+!!! warning "Reference in multiple sources not supported prior to ArgoCD 2.12"
-    Please note that using a multiple sources application will not let you load the file by reference.
-See [argoproj/argo-cd#13220](https://github.com/argoproj/argo-cd/issues/13220)
+    Please note that using a multiple sources application will not let you load the file by reference when using ArgoCD versions prior to 2.12

 ## Helm Release Name